Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Saving the query as a script file

 You can save the query in a file with the "Save" button and load it from a file with the "Load" button.
-The file is a text file in a JSON (Javascript Object Notation) format.
 With this you can save useful queries and also distribute them to other Gramps users.
 These files are also called script files.
+They are text files that can also be edited with an external editor.

 ## Saving the query as a custom filter